This morning the first in a series called HAYSTACKS.

 What is this hope to which He has called you?
 That God is ready to give you wisdom now, to reveal Himself directly to you now.
 When we became His children, all things that belonged to Him became also ours.
 We can experience today the "immeasurable greatness" of His power toward us who believe.
 The power that raised Jesus from the dead is to be the power in our own experience.

 It is this Jesus who has been made Head over all things to the Church.
 He would like to be your spiritual Helper and Guide.
 We are not to look to men as our spiritual guides, but to Christ Himself.
 We are all His priests, we all have direct access to His throne.
 We are His agents on planet earth to do the gospel.
 We settle for too little.
 We ask for next to nothing, or, we ask half-heartedly, as though we have no basis for asking.

 We do have such a basis.
 Seventh-day Adventists are people of hope because Jesus is our Lord and Savior and has called us to be friends and co-workers with Him.
 He has unleashed us into a world without hope.
-Yes, there are a few points of light out there.
-Technological medical advances are nice, we'll gladly receive actual healthful advances.
-But while adding a backup camera to life is a nice improvement, it doesn't add hope at the kingdom level.
+There are points of light out there.
+Technological medical advances are nice, we gladly receive actual healthful advances.
+But, while adding a backup camera to life is a nice improvement, it doesn't add hope at the kingdom level.

 Light the Darkness!